MatthewEskolin/MyKitchen/MyKitchen/_ADocumentation/DevelopmentLog.md

 Starting work on the Queue function unless we get distracted with cleanup/refactoring DOCS - mealbuildercontroller should allow a filter to only show queued -> need  to add button to 'remove from queue'

+LEFT OFF: C:\src\gh\MyKitchen\MyKitchen\Controllers\MealBuilderController.cs get the queued only checkbox working - will likely need to create a new class that contains the searcharguments that we will bind to when posting the form